 There are no two ways about it: starting to learn a new language is daunting.
 Some of the most widely spoken languages in the world have over 200,000 words in their lexicon — it would take years to memorize and confidently use every single one.
 So, what’s a language learner to do?

 Let’s break that down even further.
 Research shows that the 100 most common English words make up over half of just about every sentence — and that number is roughly accurate in many foreign languages, too.
-This means that by committing those 100 words to memory, you can get a grasp on at least half of every sentence you read, and that will make understanding the rest using context clues that much easier.
+This means that if you learn these 100 words to speak another language, you can get a grasp on at least half of every sentence you read, and that will make understanding the rest using context clues that much easier.

 One of the most widely used frequency lists can be found at the site WordFrequency.info.
 The site allows you to download a free list of the top 5,000 words printed in the English language.
 From there, you may want to create flashcards of those words to aid in memorization and break down your study plan into digestible chunks.
 A great resource for online flashcards is Anki, which can be used on any device that has web access.
 You can make your own decks or choose from the many shared decks available on the site.
 To start out, you may want to have flashcards for each of the 100 most commonly used words in English and your target language; as you begin to commit those to memory, you can incorporate those words into basic sentences with fill-in-the-blank spaces to test yourself on the vocabulary.